nonoesp/laravel-authenticate/README.md

 ## Me

-I'm [Nono Martínez Alonso](http://nono.ma) (nono.ma), a computational designer with a penchant for design, code, and simplicity.
-I tweet at [@nonoesp](http://www.twitter.com/nonoesp) and write at [Getting Simple](http://gettingsimple.com/).
-If you use this package, I would love to hear about it.
-Thanks!
+Hi.
+I'm [Nono Martínez Alonso](https://nono.ma/about) (Nono.MA), a computational designer with a penchant for simplicity.

+I host [Getting Simple](https://gettingsimple.com)—a podcast about how you can live a meaningful, creative, simple life—[sketch](https://sketch.nono.ma) things that call my attention, and [write](https://gettingsimple.com/writing) about enjoying a slower life.

+If you find this pacakge useful in any way, reach out on Twitter at [@nonoesp](https://twitter.com/nonoesp).
+Cheers!